sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 2. User could use SONiC CLI command "config apply-patch" to incrementally update configurations systematically and validate target configuration using SONiC Yang models.
 With generic_config_updater, all operations in a 'config apply-patch' command are processed in a single transaction that will either succeed or fail as a whole.
     - "config apply-patch" supports ConfigDB, and Yang models.
     - The green arrow indicates this process, and dotted arrow indicates Yang validation.
-3. SONiC CLI commands can use "config reload" to fully update configurations and validate target configuration using SONiC Yang models.
+3. SONiC CLI commands can use "config reload" to erase original and fully reload configurations from a file and validate target configuration using SONiC Yang models.
     - "config reload" already support input in ConfigDB schema or in yang models schema.
     - The yellow arrow indicates this process, and dotted arrow indicates Yang validation.